 Stillfront's free-to-play games are based on the player acquiring IGC by paying real money and using such IGC to acquire virtual goods or premium subscriptions.
 Some offers to the gamers contain a combination of IGC and free in-game virtual items ("gifted items").
 Reliably determining the value of the gifted items is challenging as some items are only available as gifts and other may be priced differently based on volume and/or bundling.
 As all in-games items are virtual, there is no guide to value the items based on the production cost.
-The group has analyzed the gifted items is not material, and that reliably determining the amount of revenue relating to the gifted items is not possible.
-Therefore, no revenue is allocated to the egifted items.
+The group has analyzed the gifted items and concluded that the value of the gifted items is not material, and that reliably determining the amount of revenue relating to the gifted items is not possible.
+Therefore, no revenue is allocated to the gifted items.